neyralab/client-gateway/README.md

 import { downloadFile } from 'gdgateway-client/lib/es5';

-const blob = await downloadFile(
+const blob = await downloadFile({
     file,
     oneTimeToken,
     signal,
     endpoint,
-    encrypted,
-    activationKey,
-    dispatch,
-    successfullyDecryptedCallback)
+    isEncrypted,
+    key,
+    callback,
+    handlers
+})

-1. Returns a file blob to be downloaded
+1. Inside browser returns a file blob to be downloaded, else returns stream

 Accepts:
 1. currentFile - file to be downloaded,
 2. oneTimeToken - token from /generate/token request
 3. signal - AbortController for downloading cancellation
 4. endpoint - endpoint from /generate/token request
-5. encrypted - boolean flag
+5. isEncrypted - boolean flag
-6. activationKey - a key got from getEncryptedFileKey function and used for file decryption or null is file is unencrypted
+6. key - a key got from getEncryptedFileKey function and used for file decryption or null is file is unencrypted
-7. dispatch - redux dispatch required for UI updates  or null is file is unencrypted
-8. successfullyDecryptedCallback - callback that close popup if first chunk successfully decrypted  or null is file is unencrypted
+7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);

 ### Upload unencrypted file

 import { uploadFile } from 'gdgateway-client/lib/es5';

-await uploadFile(
+await uploadFile({
   file,
   oneTimeToken,
   endpoint,
-  dispatch,
-  updateProgressCallback
-)
+  callback,
+  handlers
+})

 1. Returns response from the /chunked/uploadChunk request - the whole information about the file